 After a few battles goblin Regiments will all dislike each other so much that they become to all intents and purposes useless.
 This may be realistic, but its a bit impractical.
 Therefore, as soon as your AP reaches 5 the Regiment can decide to 'bury the hatchet'.
 This is done in one of two ways.
-In the first way the Regimental Leaders get together over a few beers and agree that fighting is a bit ailly and it would be a good idea to stop it.
+In the first way the Regimental Leaders get together over a few beers and agree that fighting is a bit silly and it would be a good idea to stop it.
 There is a 10% chance of this method working - if successful reduce AP's to zero.
 If the first method fails then the second method will be used.
 This involves the Regimental Leaders fighting to the death.
 Fight the combat in a spare moment, it will make a good basis for a mini-game.
-Winning leaders can install a new leader over the defeated unit.
-New leaders can be generated, or may be minor heroes as appropriate.
+Winning leaders can be generated, or may be minor heroes as appropriate.
 Losing leaders get eaten.
 AP's are reduced to zero.